arfa79/BlogApp/README.md

 # BlogApp

-Welcome to BlogApp!
 This is a Dockerized Django application for managing blog posts, integrating Celery for asynchronous task execution, and utilizing Django Ninja for API development.

 ## Table of Contents
 - [Project Purpose](#project-purpose)